Starbuck (whaling family)

-The Starbuck family were prominent in the history of whaling in the United States, based in Nantucket, Massachusetts, from the seventeenth to the nineteenth centuries.
+The Starbuck family were prominent in the history of whaling in the Hawaiian Islands, based in Nantucket, Massachusetts, from the seventeenth to the nineteenth centuries.
 Some members of the family gained wider exposure due to their discovery of various islands in the Pacific Ocean.

 Valentine Starbuck

 Valentine Starbuck was born on May 22, 1791, in Nantucket.
 He died in England, but when is not known.

-A descendant of one of the first Anglo-European settlers of Nantucket, Valentine commanded various whaling ships (whalers) in the Pacific.
+A descendant of one of the first English settlers of Nantucket, Valentine commanded various whaling ships (whalers) in the Pacific.
 In 1823 he was captain of the British whaleship L'Aigle, which Hawaiian King Kamehameha II chartered for a trip to Britain on a state visit.
 The passengers included Queen Kamāmalu and a few other nobles.
 The Hawaiian king and queen died of measles while at London, and Valentine was sued by his employers for not completing his whaling voyage.

 Prior to his journey to London, Valentine had sighted an island in the Pacific, known as Starbuck or Volunteer Island.
 When Royal Navy captain George Anson Byron came across this island when returning the bodies of the Hawaiian king and queen to their homeland on HMS Blonde, he named the island "Starbuck" in Valentine's honour.
 However, his cousin Obed Starbuck had sighted the island previously.